Glamping in Croatia guide: Here are fantastic and glamorous ways to experience nature in the most sophisticated

 Accommodation here is like a holiday cottage, and rooms are equipped with large beds, including mosquito nets, decorated in a wooden, simplistic style.
 Your surroundings are entirely natural, set in the countryside and lush, green vegetation.
 It really doesn’t get more al fresco than this without actually sleeping on the ground outdoors!

 Camp Simuni, Pag

 In the north of the Adriatic lies the beautiful and very popular island of Pag.
 Its extremely long coastline makes it ideal for beach breaks.
 Here, you can also find glamping facilities.
 Camp Simuni is part of the large Eurocamp franchise, so you know you’re getting amenities and entertainment as standard.
-There are six beaches nearby, as well as 14 cycling paths, and a water sports center to enjoy.
+There are six beaches nearby, 14 cycling paths, and a water sports center to enjoy.

 Choose from different accommodation styles, ranging from 2 to 3 bedrooms, depending on your party size.
 All are like wooden cabins, decking, and outdoor living, made easy, and bathrooms, cooking facilities, and complete privacy.

 Pag is a popular spot, and that might mean crowds during summer.
 However, the slightly out-of-the-way location of this camp means you can enjoy the best of both worlds.
 You get peace while being within easy reach of holiday fun.

 Mon Perin, Bale